aaronfbianchi/LSaO-visualizer/README.md

 Things to know
 ---------------------
-* The Windows and MacOS releases of this software bundle FFmpeg (https://ffmpeg.org/), it defaults to the FFmpeg in PATH if already installed though.
+* The Windows releases of this software bundle FFmpeg (https://ffmpeg.org/).
+Nevertheless, if for any reason it's missing, it will try to use the FFmpeg in PATH if already installed.
 FFmpeg is licensed under the GNU General Public License version 3 (GPL v3).
 Prebuilt binaries used in this project are from Gyan.dev (https://www.gyan.dev/ffmpeg/builds/).
 The FFmpeg source code is available at https://ffmpeg.org/download.html#source

 * The Stereo X/Y and Polar Visualizers only work with stereo files as it wouldn't make any sense to visualize a mono file with a stereo oscilloscope.